rhcad/ShapeAnimation-Swift/README.md

 ## What's included

 * ShapeView class which contains vector shape layers.
-  * Helper functions to add text, circle, regular polygon, lines and other shapes.
+  * Helper functions to add image, text, circle, regular polygon, lines and other shapes.
   * Support gradient fill with animation.

 * Animation extension functions of CALayer and CAShapeLayer.